What is self-care?

 6. Spend time away from electronic devices such as your computer, iPad and phone.

-a) Store your mobile phone outside your bedroom as you sleep.
+a) Store your mobile phone outside your bedroom.
 If you need to keep it in your bedroom turn it off before you sleep.

-b) Enjoy days that are completely mobile phone free.
+b) Have days that are completely mobile phone free.
 Leave your phone at home when you go out with friends or go shopping.

 7. Incorporate warm foods into your diet

-Primarily during winter but throughout other seasons as well incorporate warm foods into your diet so your digestive system needn’t overwork to convert food into energy.
+Primarily during winter, but throughout other seasons as well, incorporate warm foods into your diet.
+This aids digestion and increases your energy levels because your system doesn’t need to overwork to convert food into energy.
+Soups are ideal.

 8. Practice saying “No, I’m sorry I can’t do that at the moment”

-9. Allocate time for activities that make you feel happy – naturally!
+9. Allocate time for activities that make you feel good.

-This allows you to access your true nature that is happy, peaceful and calm.
-Enjoy:
+This allows you to access your true nature that is peaceful, grounded and happy.
+You may like to make time for:

 I first heard the term “self-care” in 2006.
 I wanted add to expand my knowledge of holistic health practices so I enrolled in a Diploma of Shiatsu and Oriental Therapies.